jalapeno/SRv6_dCloud_Lab/lab_6/lab_6-guide.md

  - Data Sovereignty Path
  - Get All Paths (informational only)

- When executed `jalapeno.py` passes its service request as a Shortest Path query to the graph database.
+ When executed `jalapeno.py` passes its service request as an API call to execute a Shortest Path query on the graph database.
 The database performs a graph-traversal, as seen in lab 5, and responds with a dataset reflecting the shortest path per the parameters of the query. `jalapeno.py` receives the data and constructs a local SRv6 route/policy for any traffic it would send to the destination.

 Currently `jalapeno.py` operates as a CLI tool, which expects to see a set of command line arguments specifying network service (-s), encapsulation (-e), and input a json file which contains source and destination info and a few other items.